 Preparing for an appointment

-You'll likely start by seeing your family doctor or a general practitioner.
-In some cases, you may be referred to a doctor who specializes in the body's hormone-secreting glands (endocrinologist).
-Infants with hypothyroidism need immediate referral to a pediatrics endocrinologist for treatment.
-Children or teens need to see a pediatric endocrinologist if there is any uncertainly about starting levothyroxine or proper dosing of the hormone.
+You'll likely start by seeing your primary health care provider.
+Or you may be referred to a specialist in hormone disorders, called an endocrinologist.
+Infants with hypothyroidism need to see a pediatric endocrinologist right away.
+Children or teens can start with their primary health care provider.
+But they need to see a pediatric endocrinologist if there are any questions about levothyroxine or about the correct dosage of the medicine.

 What you can do

-- Watch out for any pre-appointment restrictions.
-When you make your appointment remember to ask if there is anything you need to do in advance.
+- Be aware of any pre-appointment restrictions.
+When you make the appointment, ask if there's anything you need to do before you arrive.

 - Make a note of key personal information, including things like recent life changes, or major stresses.

-Preparing a list of questions will help you make the most of your time with your doctor.
+Having a list of questions helps you make the most of your time with your health care provider.
 For hypothyroidism, some basic questions to ask include: